harry2141985/DiffFace/README.md

 # DiffFace: Diffusion-based Face Swapping with Facial Guidance

-This is a fork from the original project.
+- Added support for working with several photos.
+- Added support for videos as well.
-- Added support for input photos alignment and cropping.
+- Added support for input photos automatic alignment and cropping.
-- Added support for merging back to destination photo after swapping has been performed.
+- Added support for merging back to destination photo or video after swapping has been performed.
-- Fixed several bugs.
-- Added documentation.
 - Added colab notebook.

 You can find the colab notebook in this link: